ChunWenHsueh/blog/content/post/c++-primer-plus/index.md

 There are still some restrictions when overloading operators.
 For example, if we overload the `*` operator and write `time1 * 2.5`, it translates to `time1.operator*(2)`.
 However, `2.5 * time1` does not correspond to a member function since `2.5` is not a `Time` object.

 We can write a nonmember function `Time operator*(double m, const Time &t)` to resolve this, but it raises a new problem: nonmember functions cannot access private data in a class.
-There is a special category of nonmenber functions, called $friends$, that can access private members of a class.
+There is a special category of nonmenber functions, called ***friends***, that can access private members of a class.

 ### Creating Friends